 How many hours should you intermittent fast to lose weight?

-For weight loss results, you should do intermittent fasting for about 16 hours per day.
-Keep in mind that you sleep 8 of these 16 hours if you skip breakfast or dinner.
+For weight loss results, you should do intermittent fasting for about 16 hours daily.
+Remember that you sleep 8 of these 16 hours if you skip breakfast or dinner.

 Does intermittent fasting help for weight loss?